Fastest Open-Source Databases

 Aggregation query

-At the end of the test, I executed the following queries to show how many payments were made over the course of the hour.
+At the end of the test, I executed the following queries to show how many payments were made.
 The results of those queries are visualized below.

 PostgreSQL query